jianxun-p/jianxun-p.github.io/src/wifi-controlled-robot/issues.md

 ## Documentation
 ---
-Many of the videos and images of the project were lost or contained private information that cannot be documented in the engineering log.
+Many of the videos and images of the project were lost and cannot be documented in the engineering log.